Pxxmie/AWS_and_Cloud_Computing/README.md

 <lb>

-- **Virtual Machines:** Cloud platforms offer virtualization and containerization services that allow you to run applications in isolated environments, providing flexibility and resource efficiency.
+- **Virtual Machines:** Computers within a computer.
+Cloud platforms offer virtualization and containerization services that allow you to run applications in isolated environments, providing flexibility and resource efficiency.

 <lb>